fbpx

 Irish Canyons in the North Wash

 The day started by meeting our guide Aaron at the office where we hopped in the car and drove to the trailhead where we met our two other adventure buddies for the day, Denise and Marnie.
-The drive is about 2 hours with a pit stop in Hanksville to for water, snacks, and bathroom.
+The drive is about 2 hours with a pit stop in Hanksville to for water, snacks, and a bathroom.
 The drive went by fast as we admired the red rock landscape famous in this part of the country.

 At the Leprechaun Canyon trailhead, Aaron asked our group what type of adventure we were interested in.
 The options were either one long canyon exploration or hopping into several different canyons and doing some shorter experiences in each.
 We all agreed to go for one long epic adventure and opted to explore the east fork of the Leprechaun Canyon.
 Aaron set us up with some knee pads, elbow pads, harnesses, and helmets while he carried all of the ropes and anchors for the group.
 We head out into the canyon around 9:30 AM.